 Surely, one search at one site is no scientific measure.
 How about another?
 Veteran technology reviewer Walt Mossberg writes columns that appear on All Things Digital (no registration, or paywall) and the Wall Street Journal Online (with registration and paywall).
 How would Google treat identical columns on both sites, and I’ll caution that many blog and news sites avoid duplicating content for concern about causing hiccups in Google search results.

-I chose March 25, 2009 Walt column, “Some Favorite Apps That Make iPhone Worth the Price,” which appears at D and WSJ.
+I choose March 25, 2009 Walt column, “Some Favorite Apps That Make iPhone Worth the Price,” which appears at D and WSJ.
 Results: Google; Caffeine.
 The story tops both search results, with the Journal story ranking higher.
 So much for that paywall barrier, right?
 Wrong.

 My questions: How much of the Journal’s content really is behind a paywall, and how much does the freely available stuff juice up Google search results?
 Conceptually, content behind paywalls isn’t indexed, or if it is without benefit from other metrics that boost search rankings.
 If Rupert puts all this content behind a true paywall, will its search rankings diminish or disappear and, therefore, move out of the mainstream Google economy?